donno/donno.github.io/docs/index.md

 * Peacemaker
 * Lucifer
 * Crash Landing on You - Korean
-* Falling Into Your Smile - Chinese - About a ficitonal E-sport team.
+* Falling Into Your Smile - Chinese - About a fictional E-sport team.
 * Rurouni Kenshin - The anime series then the live action movies.

 ## Education